pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     - The AWS client supports reading `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the process environment variables to get the permissions of the associated user or role.

-+ Bind [IAM](https://aws.amazon.com/cn/iam/) with the Pod:
++ Associate [IAM](https://aws.amazon.com/cn/iam/) with the Pod:

-    - By binding the IAM role of the user with the running Pod resources, the process that runs in a Pod gets the permissions owned by the role.
+    - By associating the IAM role of the user with the running Pod resources, the process that runs in a Pod gets the permissions owned by the role.
     - This authorization method is provided by [`kube2iam`](https://github.com/jtblin/kube2iam).

     > **Note:**